TYTONIDAE (5 species)Tyto longimembris Eastern Grass Owl

 T. s. saurophagus Res Solomon Is e to Makira and Santa Ana, incl Green Is and Nuguria (Tarburton 2006), Takuu and Tulun (Hadden 2004b), but not Rennell (Dutson 2011).

 T. sanctus Sacred Kingfisher

-NOTE: Fry and Fry (1999) included T. recurvirostris in T. sanctus, but it is rather distinct.
-Subspecies norfolkiensis and adamsi are often included in vagans; while adamsi is indeed rather similar to vagans, norfolkiensis, along with birds from Kermadec Is, is rather dissimilar (HANZAB).
+NOTE: Subspecies norfolkiensis and adamsi are often merged with vagans; while adamsi is indeed rather similar to vagans, and was merged with it by IOC v7.2, norfolkiensis, along with birds from Kermadec Is, is rather dissimilar (HANZAB).

 T. s. vagans Res Kermadec Is (50 prs Raoul I, <10 prs Herald Is, Veitch et al 2004), NZ (NI, SI, Stewart I).
 Cas (4 recs) Chatham Is (Miskelly et al 2006).